 - The molded brick panels are shipped separately, but required to contain heat and provide an attractive interior. - They will deteriorate over time and will need occasional replacement.
-Small hairline cracks and discoloration are normal and do not affect safety. - Mortar is not necessary but can be used to enhance the appearance.
+Small hairline cracks and discoloration are normal and do not affect safety.

 J. Glass Doors (optional)